RidleyB/sen/content/_locations/wildrun.md

 **Geography:**
 Dense cold jungles and moss-covered fens cover most of Wildrun, broken by deep valleys and rivers that flow between the hills.
 The air is heavy with a cold humidity.
 Ancient stone ruins lie buried beneath roots and vines — fragments of a civilization that may predate even Nimyr’s rise.
 Storms often circle the island’s edges, making approach by sea treacherous and unpredictable.

-**Trivia & Notes:**
-- The beastfolk speak in guttural tones and mimicry; some claim they understand Common, but this has never been substantiated.
-- Imperial scouts who venture inland often vanish without a trace — their gear later found strung between trees like trophies.
-- Beastmen pelts and trophies are illegal to trade within Nimyria, though black markets thrive on them.